LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 • Pack binary vectors into bytes to save space

-The dim of the binary vector must be a multiple of 8.
-A vector of dim 128 will be stored as a uint8 array of size 16.
+The dimension of binary vectors must be a multiple of 8.
+For example, a 128-dimensional vector is stored as a uint8 array of size 16.

 import lancedb